bgpkit/pybgpkit/README.md

 assert len(elems) == 4227
 ```

-The `Parser` constructor takes two parameters:
+The `Parser` constructor takes the following parameters:
 - `url`: the URL or local file path toward an MRT file
-- `fitlers`: a dictionary of filters, available filters are:
+- `fitlers`: optional a dictionary of filters, available filters are:
   - `origin_asn`: origin AS number
   - `prefix`: exact match prefix
     - `prefix_super`: exact prefix and its super prefixes